 As a renter, you’re generally required to use your own lock.
 Most facilities have a selection of self-storage locks available for purchase in the office, but how do you know which type to buy?

 - Shackle.
 The shackle is the part of the lock that fits through the latch/hasp of your storage door.
 You’ll want a shackle that is just thick enough to fit through the hasp.
+Go with the thickest diameter shackle you can that will still fit through the hasp.
+A 3/8″ diamter shackle or thicker should be sufficient for most users.

 - Locking mechanism.
 The locking mechanism is a series of pins that hold the shackle in place when the lock is secured.
 When you insert the key the shackle is released.
 The more pins a lock has, the harder it is to pick.
 We recommend choosing a lock with at least five pins for the best protection, but seven to 10 is even more secure.